 The unique rock formations were formed millions of years ago following an ancient volcanic eruption.

-Once the ash settled, it formed a soft rock which was gradually eroded by wind and water.
+Once the ash settled, it formed a soft rock that was gradually eroded by wind and water.

 Harder rock was left behind, forming the fairy chimneys.